colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 * **[arc: WISE UP](https://journal.jinnzhong.com/tags/arc-wise-up/)** - the naive, idealistic, romantic who pursues X blindly realizes there are costs, learns and grows up, now "knows better"
 * **[arc: GROUNDED](https://journal.jinnzhong.com/tags/arc-grounded/)** - the insecure, chip-on-shoulder individual who over-extends, overworks, realizes they are "enough" as they are.
+* **[arc: HIT LIMITS](https://journal.jinnzhong.com/tags/arc-hit-limits/)** - either through ego or a sense of martyrdom, this person carries the weight of everything on their shoulder... until they break
 * **[arc: FIND FAM](https://journal.jinnzhong.com/tags/arc-find-fam/)** - the maverick loner, who doesn't follows rules, does their own thing finds their "family" they can trust, and be a part of a tribe
 * **[arc: GET UNSTUCK](https://journal.jinnzhong.com/tags/arc-get-unstuck/)** - someone who has compromised a lot to survive (via coping mechanisms) finds the courage to get unstuck and live freely again
 * **[arc: UGLY TRUTH](https://journal.jinnzhong.com/tags/arc-ugly-truth/)** - the power hungry, ambitious, ruthless person who keeps hoarding to "protect their family" or some other noble excuse realizes they're doing it for selfish reasons.
 * **[arc: NEW FRAME](https://journal.jinnzhong.com/tags/arc-new-frame/)** - someone with blind loyalty sees the cracks in the system, questions it, eventually changes their mind, gets a new perspective or frame-of-reference
 * **[arc: LET GO](https://journal.jinnzhong.com/tags/arc-let-go/)** - someone who is holding on to their identity at the cost of love, family, self-confidence, whatever realizes they need to let go.

+## Inquiry [INQ]

 [1]: Re-reading this and realizing I subconsciously update all my notes to the gender neutral pronoun, but it's especially of note here, because...
 OSC.